VenexCon/100-days-of-code/log.md

 ## Day 15 13th Febuary 2022

 Continued on with the freecodecamp flexbox section, along with signing up for the odin project.
 Will look into the Jon Duckett JS book once complete.

+ ## Day 16 17th Febuary 2022

+  Continued learning about CSS Flex along with it's uses.
+Started with CSS Grid and introducing why to usae flex-basis.